Belleview Point in McIntosh County, Georgia — The American South (South Atlantic)

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Captain William McIntosh Colonel John McIntosh (approx. 1.1 miles away); Baisden's Bluff Academy (approx. 1.8 miles away); Sutherland's Bluff (approx. 3 miles away); John Houstoun McIntosh (approx. 3.7 miles away); Rice Hope (approx. 3.7 miles away); Old Court House at Sapelo Bridge (approx. 3.7 miles away); Sapelo Island (approx. 5˝ miles away).

 Regarding Old Belleville or Troup Cemetery.
 Catherine McIntosh (Troup) was the daughter of John Mohr McIntosh, the Highland Chieftain who went to Georgia from Inverness with 130 Highlanders ( This most illustrious and ancient family thrice royally descended in its own right, that of Innes and of Baillie of Dunain is so well known in Scotland; and in Georgia and the United States so great were the services performed that the state of Georgia, named one of its counties - McIntosh.)

 Troup County, located in west Georgia, is named for George Troup

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on September 16, 2008, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 1,575 times since then and 7 times this year.
+This page was last revised on November 16, 2019.
+It was originally submitted on September 16, 2008, by Mike Stroud of Bluffton, South Carolina.
+This page has been viewed 1,664 times since then and 4 times this year.
 Photos: 1. submitted on April 5, 2011, by Mike Stroud of Bluffton, South Carolina.
 2, 3, 4. submitted on September 16, 2008, by Mike Stroud of Bluffton, South Carolina. • Bill Pfingsten was the editor who published this page.